agn453/HI-TECH-Z80-C/README.md

 * With @tsupplis provided fix for the compiler front-end dist/C309-7.COM now handles input correctly from submit files - resolving issue #9.
-Updated dist/SIGNAL.Hi, cpm/SIGNAL.C, cpm/C.C and stdio/GETARGS.C
+Updated dist/SIGNAL.H, cpm/SIGNAL.C, cpm/C.C and stdio/GETARGS.C
-(a mix of input from and output to the console device stream was previously discarding input).
+(a mix of input from and output to the console device stream was previously discarding input from CP/M 3 submit files).

 * The start-up modules have been corrected to properly report an error when run under MS-DOS.
 (Previously the assembly language